 Walthamstow Hall Senior School is one of the UK’s top performing independent schools with a long-established reputation for identifying talent and achieving excellence in all areas.
 The school’s winning combination of top flight teaching, motivated students, exceptional facilities and effective partnerships with parents ensures that every student becomes the best that she can be.
 Since its foundation as a charity for missionary daughters in 1838 the school has maintained a strong ethos of making a Walthamstow Hall education accessible to talented girls whatever their circumstances.

 Walthamstow Hall Senior School offers financial Awards to girls who show exceptional promise academically or in sport, drama or art, or a combination of these.
 This is determined through Walthamstow Hall assessments.
 There are two types of Award; ‘Exhibitions’ are Awards worth a value of up to 10% of tuition fees and ‘Scholarships’ are Awards worth between 11 and 20%, per discipline, of tuition fees.
 Students wishing to apply for Awards are assessed by examination, interview and, where appropriate, audition/practical assessment.
 Awards worth 5 – 20% of the value of annual fees are usually the norm but Scholarships of a value up to 50% of the fees are also offered to very exceptional students.
 Recipients of Awards are referred to as ‘scholars’.
 For Year 9 and Sixth Form Awards, parents can apply for awards in up to a maximum of two disciplines.

 Awards (Scholarships and Exhibitions)

 Academic Awards are offered at the Year 7, Year 9 and Year 12 entry points to the school.

-At Sixth Form entry, candidates sit specific scholarship examinations consisting of a general paper and papers in two subjects nominated by the student and chosen from the following list: Maths, English Literature, Biology, Chemistry, Physics, History, Geography, Latin, Religious Studies, Drama, Music, French, German, Spanish, ICT and Computing or one of Art, Textiles or 3D Design.
+At Sixth Form entry, candidates sit specific scholarship examinations consisting of a general paper and papers in two subjects nominated by the student and chosen from the following list: Maths, English Literature, Biology, Chemistry, Physics, History, Geography, Latin, Religious Studies, French, German or Spanish.
+Award offers are made based on performance in these examinations and an interview.

 Music Awards are offered at the Year 7, Year 9 and Year 12 entry points to the school.